2026 Winter Olympics: Speed skating venue selection

 During the bidding process, the bidding committee proposed that the speed skating events could be held at the existing Ice Rink Piné in Baselga di Piné.
-However, despite the infrastructure being ready, it required a roof which impact and cost studies indicated would be costly, potentially exceeding the budget.
-So instead, the committee deliberated over three choices: building an ice rink in the pavilions of Fiera Milano (in a possibility to be permanent or temporary), options that would require significant structural work, or move the events to the Oval Lingotto in the city of Turin which required no structural changes.
-The venue was constructed to host the speed skating during the 2006 Winter Olympics and after the Games, has hosted a variety of events such as exhibitions, fairs and conferences.
-The venue hosted the same sport in 2007 Winter Universiade.
+Despite the infrastructure being ready, it required a roof, which impact and cost studies indicated would be costly, potentially exceeding the budget.
+The committee deliberated three choices: building an ice rink in the pavilions of Fiera Milano (with a possibility to be permanent or temporary), options that would require significant structural work, or moving the events to the Oval Lingotto in the city of Turin, which required no structural changes.

+The Turin venue was constructed to host speed skating during the 2006 Winter Olympics; after the Games, it hosted events such as exhibitions, fairs, and conferences.
+The venue hosted the same sport in the 2007 Winter Universiade, but it has remained iceless since.
 In April 2023, it was estimated that the temporary ice rink in Fiera Milano would cost nearly €20 million, which would be paid for with private funds.
-The proposal to use Turin's Oval Lingotto received opposition from Milan-area officials, as Turin was part of the initial stages of the project, but latter withdrawn.
-One of the spokespersons to reject this proposal was the Milan mayor Giuseppe Sala and officials from the host regions of Lombardy and Veneto.
-Fiera Milano was confirmed as the speed skating venue on 19 April 2023.
+The proposal to use Turin's Oval Lingotto received opposition from Milan-area officials, as Turin was part of the initial stages of the project but later withdrew.
+One of the spokespersons to reject this proposal was Giuseppe Sala (the mayor of Milan) and officials from the host regions of Lombardy and Veneto.
+Fiera Milano was confirmed as the speed skating venue in April 2023.